 Sometimes you may need to advocate for a service or in regards to another need that you feel should be met.
 Here are some quick tips to help you along.
 Remember, you can always feel free to call or email us for support!

-- Contact FAPAC with systemic issues that you encounter.
+• Contact FAPAC with advocacy issues that you encounter.

 Advocating in Court: Why is it important for YOU to go to court?